WaterFutures/EPANET-PLUS/README.md

 (i.e., C extension) to the C library, together with additional helper functions for an easier use of EPANET and EPANET-MSX.

+If you are interested in creating and simulating complex scenarios, we recommend to take a look at [EPyT-Flow](https://github.com/WaterFutures/EPyT-Flow), which builds upon EPANET-PLUS.

 ## Unique Features

 Unique features of EPANET-PLUS that make it superior to other Python interfaces of EPANET are the following: